Conversations with interesting people

 Nathan Ashman on noir and ecological crime

 “I think we’re going to see a lot of ecological crime novels in the coming years.
-Historically, it’s been the dystopian novel or the science fiction novel proper that’s been the space in which these questions are examined.
-But I think the crime novel is starting to move into that territory more and more, I think that’s going to pick up, and I think noir will certainly be the mode through which a lot of that kind of fear and scepticism and hostility is perhaps expressed.
-Yeah, I think those two are kind of perfect bedfellows.“
+Hstorically, it’s been the dystopian novel or the science fiction novel proper that’s been the space in which these questions are examined.
+But I think the crime novel is starting to move into that territory more and more.
+I think that’s going to pick up, and I think noir will certainly be the mode through which a lot of that kind of fear and scepticism and hostility is perhaps expressed.
+Yeah, I think those two are kind of perfect bedfellows.”

 Julia Crouch, Queen of Domestic Noir